Last updated

 Key features

-• Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach without manual data entry or additional costs for email services.
+• Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling your 20-50 person team to conduct efficient outreach without manual data entry or additional costs for email services.

-• AI-powered features: AI tools assist in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity.
+• AI-powered features: AI tools assist in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity across your entire production team.

 Pros

-• All-in-one: folk streamlines your workflow by allowing you to import contacts from LinkedIn, automatically find their emails, reach out through customizable email sequences, and track interactions in a pipeline, eliminating the need for multiple tools and saving time and money.
+• All-in-one solution: folk streamlines your video production workflow by allowing your team to import contacts from LinkedIn, automatically find their emails, reach out through customizable email sequences, and track client interactions in collaborative pipelines, eliminating the need for multiple tools.

 Cons